The Balance Between Rest and Achievement: How to Stay Ambitious Without Burning Out

 There are times to grow, launch, lead and times to nourish, reflect and heal.
 Both are equally essential.
 You don't lose momentum by slowing down.
 You sustain it by staying aligned with your own rhythm.

-Practice Gratitude for the Smaller Moments
+Practise Gratitude for the Smaller Moments

 Slowing down teaches you to see beauty where you once rushed past it; a quiet sunrise, a deep breath, the warmth of your morning tea.
 These small moments are not insignificant; they are anchors.